Gegardus/math-magicians/README.md

 # Math Magicians

 > "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations.This is the second part of a project that has developed a React component that will contain the core functionality: the calculator.
+It is a Single Page App (SPA) that allows users to make simple calculations.
+In this third part of the project, the logic necessary for the Calculator component to actually work has been added.

 ![screenshot](./app_screenshot.png)